pokharnajay/zenith-downloader/COOKIE_MANAGEMENT.md

 If you encounter issues:

 1. Check this guide's troubleshooting section
-2. Check application logs: `docker logs zenith-downloader`
+2. Check application logs: `docker logs Youtube-downloader`
 3. Test cookies in admin panel
 4. Verify admin password is set correctly
 5. Open an issue on GitHub with error details